A Travel Price Comparison for Families, Couples, and Backpackers Berlin vs. Florence for Attractions, Food, Nightlife, and Couples

 For even more information, also check out Is Berlin Worth Visiting? and Is Florence Worth Visiting?.

 Both Berlin and Florence have a number of activities to choose from.
-In our opinion, Berlin has more to see and do, so we recommend that you spend more time in Berlin than Florence.
+You can spend a similar amount of time exploring either.
 However, 2-7 days is a good amount of time to spend in either destination.

 Families should spend more time in Berlin than Florence.
 Because of the many family-friendly attractions and fun things to do for kids in Berlin, it's a great place to visit with the whole family.